anne-urai/lab_wiki/MeetingTemplate.md

 _Note: if you feel like skipping the meeting, that's totally fine.
 If it's for scientific reasons (just discovered a bug in my code, model is still running on the cluster) let me know.
 If it's for personal reasons, you of course don't have to tell me the specifics._

 ### Current state of wellbeing
-Motivation is pretty good / I'm demotivated because... / I have fun working on ... / Still trying to get over the paper rejection... / I'm struggling with ...
+Motivation is pretty good / I'm demotivated because... / I have fun working on ... / Still trying to get over the paper rejection... / I'm struggling with ... / I'm bored / Insecure

 ### Past work
 Describe the progress of the past week (or period since we last met), including longer descriptions (text, figures, code).
 Ideally, code + figures live in a shared GitHub repo or other document where I can browse them before we meet.